port-labs/port-docs/docs/platform-overview/port-components/calculation-properties.md

 # Calculation Properties

-Calculation Properties allow you to use existing properties defined on [Blueprints](./blueprint), either directly using [Relations](./relation) and [Mirror Properties](./mirror-properties), in order to create new properties by using `jq` language.
+Calculation Properties allow you to use existing properties defined on [Blueprints](./blueprint), either directly or by using [Relations](./relation) and [Mirror Properties](./mirror-properties), in order to create new properties by using the [`jq`](https://github.com/stedolan/jq) processor for `JSON`.

-Calculation Properties make it easier to define properties that are based on other properties but with the ability to transform the data.
+Calculation Properties make it easier to define properties that are based on values from other properties, with the added ability to transform the data.
-Calculation Properties can be used for merging, slicing, selecting values and etc
+Calculation Properties can be used for merging, slicing, selecting values, etc.

 :::tip
-Port supports standard jq syntax, for quick reference of some of the available jq syntax, refer to the [jq tutorial](https://stedolan.github.io/jq/tutorial).
+Port supports standard `jq` syntax, for a quick reference of some of the available `jq` syntax, refer to the [jq tutorial](https://stedolan.github.io/jq/tutorial).

-For a jq playgroud, refer to the [JQ playground](https://jqplay.org/)
+For a playground where you can test different inputs and `jq` processing patterns, refer to the [JQ playground](https://jqplay.org/)
 :::

 ## Calculation Properties JSON schema